-The following shows an example of failover configurations for account 1 in the <y0000000000xx.cfg> configuration file:
+The following shows an example of failover configurations for account 1 in the <y000000000xx.cfg> configuration file:

-'''

-server_certificates.url = http://192.168.1.20/ca.pem

-security.dev_cert = 0
+server\certificates.url = http://192.168.1.20/ca.pem security.dev\cert = 0

-'''

-2. Upload configuration files to the root directory of the provisioning server and trigger IP phones to perform an auto provisioning for configuration update.
+2. Upload configuration files to the root directory of the provisioning server and trigger IP phones to perform an auto provisioning for a configuration update.

-For more information on auto provisioning, refer to the latest Auto Provisioning Guide for your phone on Yealink Technical Support.
+For more information on auto provisioning, refer to the latest Auto Provisioning Guide on Yealink Technical Support.